itzikh02/telegram2drive/README.md

 - Create a project and enable the **Google Drive API**
 - Create OAuth 2.0 credentials (Desktop app)
 - Add your google account to the test users list
-- Download the `credentials.json` file and place it in your project root
+- Download the `credentials.json` file and place it in your project root folder
-- On first run, you’ll be prompted to authorize and generate `token.pickle`

 ---